XPONENTIAL FITNESS, INC. (NYSE: XPOF) DEADLINE ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Xponential Fitness, Inc.

 On this news, the Company’s stock price fell $1.59, or 13%, to close at $10.60 per share on December 8, 2023.

-If you purchased or acquired Class A Xponential common stock, and/or would like to discuss your legal rights and options please visit Xponential Fitness, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Class A Xponential common stock, and/or would like to discuss your legal rights and options please visit Xponential Fitness, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 Since 1993, Bernstein Liebhard LLP has recovered over $3.5 billion for its clients.
 In addition to representing individual investors, the Firm has been retained by some of the largest public and private pension funds in the country to monitor their assets and pursue litigation on their behalf.
 As a result of its success litigating hundreds of lawsuits and class actions, the Firm has been named to The National Law Journal’s “Plaintiffs’ Hot List” thirteen times and listed in The Legal 500 for sixteen consecutive years.